 The allocation for PMSSY, which is a central scheme for establishment of AIIMS like institutions, also got more than doubled from 2016-17 (RE) to 2017-18 (BE).
 There has also been an announcement regarding setting up of two AIIMS in Gujarat and Jharkhand.

 The National Health Protection Scheme (NHPS), announced in the last budget, was supposed to provide health cover up to Rs.1 lakh per family for poor and economically weak families.
-However, it is not clear whether the erstwhile RSSY (RSBY) has merely been renamed as NHPS, without any change in the entitlement under the scheme.
-The 2017-18 budget does not give any evidence of this increase.
+There is a lack of clarity as to whether the erstwhile RSSY (RSBY) has merely been renamed as NHPS, without any change in the entitlement under the scheme.